Rectal Cancer

 or

 • make a stoma (an opening) from the rectum to the outside of the body for waste to pass through.
 This procedure is done if the cancer is too close to the anus and is called a colostomy.
 A bag is placed around the stoma to collect the waste.
-Sometimes the colostomy is needed only until the rectum has healed, and then it can be reversed.
+Sometimes, the colostomy is needed only until the rectum has healed, and then it can be reversed.
 If the entire rectum is removed, however, the colostomy may be permanent.

 Radiation therapy and/or chemotherapy may be given before surgery to shrink the tumor, make it easier to remove the cancer, and help with bowel control after surgery.
 Treatment given before surgery is called neoadjuvant therapy.
 After all the cancer that can be seen at the time of the surgery is removed, some patients may be given radiation therapy and/or chemotherapy after surgery to kill any cancer cells that are left.
 Treatment given after the surgery, to lower the risk that the cancer will come back, is called adjuvant therapy.